Avinash Kumar Agarwal: Biography

 Avinash Kumar Agarwal, born on 22 August 1972 at Karauli, in the Indian state of Rajasthan, earned his graduate degree in mechanical engineering (BE) from Malaviya Regional Engineering College (MREC) Jaipur (present-day Malaviya National Institute of Technology, Jaipur) of the University of Rajasthan in 1994 and did his master's degree at the Centre for Energy Studies of the Indian Institute of Technology, Delhi from where he obtained an MTech in energy studies in 1996. immediately after this, he pursued his PhD at IIT Delhi, in Center for energy studies, under the guidance of L. M. Das, which he successfully defended in 1999 for his thesis, Performance evaluation and tribological studies on a biodiesel-fuelled compression ignition engine.
 Thereafter he moved to the US for his postdoctoral work which he completed at the Engine Research Center of the University of Wisconsin-Madison between 1999 and 2001.
 On his return to India in March 2001, he joined the Indian Institute of Technology, Kanpur as an assistant professor.
 He was promoted as an associate professor in 2007 and has been serving the institute since 2012 as a professor at the Department of Mechanical Engineering.
 He had seven short stints abroad as visiting professor during this period, first at Wolfson School of Mechanical and Manufacturing Engineering of the University of Loughborough in 2002 second and third, at Photonics Institute of Technical University of Vienna in 2004 and 2013, and the fourth, fifth and sixth at Hanyang University, South Korea in 2013, 2014 and 2015 and the last stint at Korea Advanced Institute of Science and Technology (KAIST) in 2016.
+On 19 April 2024, he was appointed as the director of IIT Jodhpur.

 Agarwal is married to Dr. Rashmi A. Agarwal and the couple has two children, Aditya (b.
 2003) and Rithwik (b.
 2006).
 The family lives in Kanpur in Uttar Pradesh.